railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Once a rule has been selected, the system has to determine how to calculate the price from the rule.
 This operation is based on the criteria set out in the lower part of the form, labeled *Price Computation* .

-The first field you have to complete is labeled *Based on*.
+The first field you have to complete is labeled :guilabel:`Based on`.
 You must set the mode for partner price calculation.
 Choose between:

-* the \ ``List Price set``\   in the product file,
+* the :guilabel:`List Price` set in the product file,

-* the \ ``Standard Cost set``\   in the product file,
+* the :guilabel:`Standard Cost` set in the product file,

-* an \ ``Other Pricelist``\   given in the field  *If Other Pricelist* ,
+* an :guilabel:`Other Pricelist` given in the field :guilabel:`If Other Pricelist`,

-* the price that varies as a function of a supplier defined in the \ ``Partner section of the product form``\  .
+* the price that varies as a function of a supplier defined in the :guilabel:`Partner section of the product form`.

 Several other criteria can be considered and added to the list, as you'll see in the following section.

 Next, various operations can be applied to the base price to calculate the sales or purchase price for the partner at the specified quantities.
 To calculate it you apply the formula shown on the form: Price = Base Price x (1 – Field1) + Field2.

-The first field, *Field1*, defines a discount.
+The first field, :guilabel:`Field1`, defines a discount.
 Set it to 0.20 for a discount of 20% from the base price.
 If your price is based on standard cost, you can set -0.15 to get a 15% price uplift compared with the standard costs.

-*Field2* set a fixed supplement to the price expressed in the currency of the list price.
-This amount is just added (or subtracted, if negative) to the amount calculated with the *Field1* discount.
+:guilabel:`Field2` set a fixed supplement to the price expressed in the currency of the list price.
+This amount is just added (or subtracted, if negative) to the amount calculated with the :guilabel:`Field1` discount.

 Then you can specify a rounding method.
 The rounding calculation is carried out to the nearest number.
 For example if you set 0.05 in this example, a price of 45.66 will be rounded to 45.65, and 14,567 rounded to 100 will give a price of 14,600.